 Do NOT give aspirin to sick children or teens.

 “Gargling with salt water may work in older children, if you can get them to do it,” Lauer says.
 Warm liquids can soothe a painful throat, as can very cold foods like ice pops.
 Kids older than age 4 can also suck on a cough drop.
 If none of those help, then you can turn to ibuprofen to give relief.

 A temperature is a normal response to a virus.
-Your child’s body is trying to kill the germs that are making him sick.
+Your child’s body is trying to kill the germs that are making them sick.
 “A fever doesn’t have to be reduced quickly unless it’s making your child very uncomfortable or they’re not interested in drinking,” Lauer says.
 In most cases, you can keep them comfortable with a lukewarm bath (no less than body temperature), cool washcloth, or a fan.

 Either ibuprofen or acetaminophen will work well at bringing down a child’s temperature.
 (Again, never give aspirin.)
 If they’re younger than 6 months old or haven’t been vaccinated, “consult your child's doctor before treating,” Lauer says.
 “Fever in these children may be a sign of a serious and potentially life-threatening infection.”

 While a gentle massage or heating pad may help, ibuprofen or acetaminophen can also safely relieve minor aches and pains.
 Rest, too, is a good choice.
-Sleep gives your child’s immune system a boost and helps him recover faster.
+Sleep gives your child’s immune system a boost and helps them recover faster.